Last Updated May 9, 2020 – please check this page regularly for updates

 We have strong food handling and safety practices that we will continue to update based on public health and other guidance:

-- We are washing our hands more often.
+- We are washing our hands and sanitizing everything more often.

 - All Dicot Farm staff are trained to follow our food safety protocols.

 - Any staff, including Erik & Meghan, do not work if they do not feel well.

 - We have a flexible leave policy for staff, staff earn paid leave hours that they may use for sick leave, and we will adhere to any federal and state policies on mandated leave.

 - Our veggies are minimally handled and are under our control the whole time until you take them home.

 Our exact CSA logistics may need change once we get closer to our mid May start date, but we are committed to getting all shares to our members as promised:

 - We are currently at capacity for our 2020 season.
 You may sign up for our waiting list and if we are able to expand capacity later in the year we will be in touch.